maths/moodle-qtype_stack/doc/en/Installation/index.md

 # Installation instructions.

-STACK is being used live at a number of institutions, including the UK Open University, Loughborough University, and the University of Birmingham in the UK.
+STACK is being used live at a number of institutions, including the University of Edinburgh, the UK Open University, Aalto, Loughborough University, and the University of Birmingham in the UK.

 ## 1. Set up Moodle.